sonatype-nexus-community/nexus-repository-conda/README.md

 It is worth noting that this is **NOT SUPPORTED** by Sonatype, and is a contribution of ours to the open source community (read: you!)

+Don't worry, using this community item does not "void your warranty".
+In a worst case scenario, you may be asked by the Sonatype Support team to remove the community item in order to determine the root cause of any issues.

 Remember:

 * Use this contribution at the risk tolerance that you have